Two loop mass renormalisation in heterotic string theory: NS states: Conventions and necessary results

 where $\vec{\omega}$ is a $g$-dimensional vector of holomorphic one forms on the Riemann surface(also called abelian differentials) and $p$ is an arbitrary point on the Riemann surface and this dependence on $p$ is compensated by the $p$-dependence of $\vec{\Delta}$.

 The fact that $\eqref{eq:largeHilbert}$ is a correlation function on the large Hilbert space is corroborated by the fact that we have one extra number of $\xi$ than the number of $\eta$\footnote{In the large Hilbert space there is a $\xi$ zero mode on any Riemann surface that needs to be soaked up.}.
+Otherwise this correlation function vanishes.

 \textbf{Note}: To get the correlation functions in the small Hilbert space we need to consider a correlation function in the large Hilbert space where all but one $\xi$ has a derivative acting on them.
 Then we have the following result,